Skip to main content Skip to footer

 Supply chain progress report

-Various measures for preventing modern slavery and human trafficking were implemented in 2024.
+Various measures for preventing modern slavery and human trafficking were implemented in 2025.
 A central component was updating the Code of Conduct for Business Partners.
 Many suppliers had submitted the sustainable questionnaire by the end of the reporting period.
 In the year under review, measures took place at suppliers to improve sustainability performance.
-In 2024, risk-based on-site checks were carried out worldwide by the Volkswagen Group and violations against our sustainability requirements were identified.
+Risk-based on-site checks were carried out worldwide by the Volkswagen Group and violations against our sustainability requirements were identified.
 There are clear differences depending on the region.
 Measures such as the Corrective Action Plan (CAP) or a new audit can be implemented depending on the violation in question.

 In the coming year, we will continue to expand our activities to implement sustainability in our supply chains.
 To this end, we are taking steps in line with the processes of Volkswagen AG to map our supply chains even better.
 Our aim is not only to identify risks in the future, but also to continuously minimise them using various instruments such as auditing, certification, and qualification.
 To this end, we are taking steps to structure our processes relating to human rights due diligence even more systematically.
 The objective is to identify, prioritise and then prevent or mitigate our sustainability risks comprehensively.
 This aim fundamentally applies to the entire supply chain.
-We report on our objectives and activities and the progress of the management system in context of the Volkswagen Group Sustainability Report8
+We report on our objectives and activities and the progress of the management system in context of the Volkswagen Group Sustainability Report.

-Braunschweig, June 2025
+Braunschweig, June 2026